potamides/dotfiles/README.md

 ### Neovim
-For my Neovim configuration, I made heavy use of the new features introduced with [Neovim 0.5](https://neovim.io/news/2021/07) and wrote it entirely in Lua.
+For my Neovim configuration, I made heavy use of the new features introduced with [Neovim 0.5+](https://neovim.io/news/2021/07) and wrote it entirely in [Lua](https://neovim.io/doc/user/luaref).
+All required plugins and external files should be downloaded and installed automatically on the first launch, eliminating the need for further setup steps.
-I wrote a small wrapper around the [paq-nvim](https://github.com/savq/paq-nvim) plugin manager called [autopaq.lua](.config/nvim/lua/autopaq.lua), which makes sure to install itself and all specified plugins on its own on the first launch of Neovim, eliminating the need for any further setup steps.
 I tried to keep the main configuration file, [init.lua](.config/nvim/init.lua), mostly language agnostic.
 Therefore, I refactored language-specific and buffer-local code into [ftplugins and lsp servers](.config/nvim/after).
 Similarly, I moved a lot of functionality into standalone [libraries](.config/nvim/lua).
 Some examples